Probing the topological protection of edge states in multilayer tungsten ditelluride with the superconducting proximity effect: INTRODUCTION: DETECTING HELICAL STATES IN WTe

-Among the proposed 3DSOTIs, $\mathrm{WTe_2}$ is a transition-metal dichalcogenide (TMD) whose monolayer has been shown to possess a 2D topological insulator (TI) character, with a large insulating bulk gap (in the tens of meV range), and quantum spin Hall edge conduction \cite{Fei2016,wu2018a,peng_observation_2017,tang2017,shi2019,Maximenko2022}.
+Among the proposed 3D SOTIs, $\mathrm{WTe_2}$ is a transition-metal dichalcogenide (TMD) whose monolayer has been shown to possess a 2D topological insulator (TI) character, with a large insulating bulk gap (in the tens of meV range), and quantum spin Hall edge conduction \cite{Fei2016,wu2018a,peng_observation_2017,tang2017,shi2019,Maximenko2022}.
 The 2D TI character stems from inversion symmetry combined with band inversion at the gamma point.
 The topology of multilayer WTe$_2$ is less clear.
 Its $T_d$ phase (symmetry group $Pmn2_1$) is characterized by a double band inversion at the gamma point.
 Combined with the screw symmetry along the $c$-axis, this can lead to a bulk 3D topological state in which helical modes can exist at surface domain walls and hinges.
 The precise configuration of these helical modes depends on a combination of surface band inversion and disorder.
-In practice, like in Bi$_4$Br$_4$ \cite{BiBr_Hsu2019,BiBr_Lin2024,BiBr_Tang2019,BiBr_Yoon2020}, helical states are likely to appear along the $a$ and $b$ directions on alternating terraces or step edges, see Fig. \ref{fig:Fig_1}, Supplemental Fig. \ref{fig:SM_symetries}, and \cite{wang2019a,song_natcom_2018,wieder_science2018,wieder_double_2016}.
+In practice, like in Bi$_4$Br$_4$ \cite{BiBr_Hsu2019,BiBr_Lin2024,BiBr_Tang2019,BiBr_Yoon2020}, helical states are likely to appear along the $a$ and $b$ directions on alternating terraces or step edges, see Fig. \ref{fig:Fig_1} and Fig. 30 and \cite{wang2019a,song_natcom_2018,wieder_science2018,wieder_double_2016}.
 Observing these helical modes can however be made difficult by the (type II Weyl) semi-metallic nature of WTe$_2$: electron and hole pockets at the Fermi level provide a high density of trivial bulk carriers that may obscure the signatures of the fewer topological modes.
 Nevertheless, signatures of topological hinge states have been reported: Optical Kerr rotation microscopy detected spin polarization confined to hinges of $\mathrm{WTe_2}$ \cite{lee2023}.
-In mesoscopic samples with superconducting contacts, proximity-induced superconductivity enhances the contribution of topological states relative to trivial states \cite{Murani2016}.
+In mesoscopic samples with superconducting contacts, proximity-induced superconductivity enhances the relative contribution of topological states with respect to trivial states \cite{Murani2016}.
 The critical current (maximal induced supercurrent) dependence on magnetic field, also called Josephson interferometry, has been exploited to reveal supercurrents flowing at the edges of a sample rather than in the bulk \cite{Li2014a,Hart2014,Li2019,kononov2020,choi2020}.
 In addition, the critical current's decay with field depends on the number and width of the supercurrent-carrying modes: nanometer-size 1D channels can carry supercurrent over micrometers up to fields of several Teslas, as was demonstated in bismuth nanowires \cite{Li2014a,Murani2016}.
-In WTe$_2$, Josephson interferometry experiments suggest that the supercurrent is carried preferentially along the $a$-direction crystal edges \cite{endres2022,choi2020}.
-However, assessing the protection against backscattering requires an additional experimental signature: with superconducting contacts, such a signature resides in the supercurrent versus phase relation (CPR), whose shape is exquisitely sensitive to the transport regime.
-In particular, CPRs with a jump at $\pi$ phase difference are characteristic of junctions with no backscattering, and contrast with the smooth sinusoidal-like CPRs of tunnel or diffusive junctions.
+In WTe$_2$, Josephson interferometry suggests that the supercurrent is carried preferentially along the $a$-direction crystal edges \cite{endres2022,choi2020}.
+However, Josephson interferometry cannot measure the degree of protection against backscattering, a key signature of helical transport.
+Instead, the measurement of a supercurrent-versus-phase relation (CPR) can provide such a signature, because its shape is exquisitely sensitive to the transport regime: CPRs of junctions with no backscattering display a jump at $\pi$ phase difference, in stark contrast to the smooth, sinusoidal-like CPRs of tunnel or diffusive junctions.
 A sawtooth-shaped CPR is the signature of a long ballistic Josephson junction and has been found in bismuth- and BiSb-based Josephson junctions \cite{Murani2016,Li2019}.
-Interestingly, CPRs with jumps at $\pi$ are robust to an imperfect NS interface only if there is topological protection \cite{murani_andreev_2017,cayao_andreev_2018,SM}.
+Interestingly, CPRs with jumps at $\pi$ are robust to an imperfect NS interface only if there is topological protection \cite{murani_andreev_2017,cayao_andreev_2018,SM}, see appendix A. In addition, CPRs can probe the dynamics of Andreev states, providing a test of their helical character \cite{Bernard2023}.